International participation in the Vietnam War: Spain

 President Johnson had asked the Spanish Caudillo Francisco Franco to contribute a military contingent to the war effort.
 After lengthy debate between his ministers, Franco took the advice of veteran General Agustín Muñoz Grandes.
 Franco was even more cautious in committing himself to the US cause and finally decided to send a medical team of around thirty people, and under strict secrecy.
-The first group of medical soldiers, including four doctors, seven nurses and one officer in charge of military supplies, arrived in Vietnam in 1966 and worked at Truong Cong Dinh hospital in the Gò Công district.
+The first group of medical soldiers, including four doctors, seven nurses and one officer in charge of military supplies, arrived in Vietnam in September 1966 and worked at Truong Cong Dinh hospital in the Gò Công province.
 From 1966 to 1971 three other groups, totalling nearly 100 Spaniards, worked at the hospital.

+Switzerland

+Switzerland offered medical assistance to South Vietnam.
+At the same time, they pursued an active policy of neutrality by discreetly engaging North Vietnam through diplomatic channels, advocating for American POWs' rights, and providing a measure of international accountability for Hanoi.

 Brazil

 Brazil, under a U.S.-backed military regime, officially supported the United States' position in South Vietnam and contributed a medical team and supplies to the country.
 It was the only Latin American country with a presence in the region.